maxsteep/ML-Classification-on-CT-Imaging/README.md

 While TensorFlow is a powerful framework, PyTorch's strengths in flexibility, debugging, and its strong research community made it a better fit for our project's goals and development style.

 ## Attribution Statement

-This LaTeX document is a formal larger write-up of research primarily undertaken by Max Stepanov and Alexis Murari while affiliated with Unity Health and the University of Toronto's Computer Engineering department.
+This LaTeX document is a formal larger write-up of research originally undertaken by Max Stepanov and Alexis Murari while affiliated with Unity Health and the University of Toronto's Computer Engineering department.